YieldRay/alerting.js/README.md

 ## Usage

 import both css and js to use, if you don't like the default css, you can overwrite it
+DO NOT VISIT METHODS AND PROPERTIES WHOSE NAME STARTS WITH '\_' IN ALERTING.JS

 ```html
 <link rel="stylesheet" href="./dist/alerting.css" />